alexfikl/pycaputo/docs/guide_differentiation.rst

   so they should not implement this functionality.

-* :func:`~pycaputo.differentiation.diff`: for many methods, the ``diff`` function is a simple wrapper around :func:`~pycaputo.differentiation.diffs`, but this doesn't always make sense.
+* :func:`~pycaputo.differentiation.diff`: for many methods, the ``diff`` function can be a simple wrapper around :func:`~pycaputo.differentiation.diffs`, but this doesn't always make sense.
 For example, if we want to compute the Caputo fractional derivative on a uniform grid, this can be evaluated more efficiently using the FFT.

+In general, we require that the :func:`~pycaputo.differentiation.diff` function be implemented for all available methods, while the remaining functions are optional.
 These methods are all registered with the :func:`~functools.singledispatch` mechanism.
 An example setup is provided below.